 Wait a minute.
 Apple seems to be onto something.

 Think about it.
 When was the last time you actually read a manual before using an Apple product?

 They don’t even send user guides along their products.
 Their systems are just so intuitive that you can figure them out with minimal effort.

-Apple’s secret (which it shares with Amazon), is actually rather simple.
+Apple’s secret is actually rather simple.

 Three words: reduce customer effort.

 The secret sauce is simply to make their customers’ lives as easy as possible.
 In fact, this is deeply ingrained in both the company cultures.